Millions without power in Texas as snow storm slams US - WTMJ

 “We’re living through a really historic event going on right now,” said Jason Furtado, a professor of meteorology at the University of Oklahoma, pointing to all of Texas under a winter storm warning and the extent of the freezing temperatures.

-In Houston, where county leaders had warned that the deteriorating conditions could create problems on the scale of massive hurricanes that slam the Gulf Coast, one electric provider said power may not be restored to some homes until Tuesday.
+In Houston, where county leaders had warned that the freeze could create problems on the scale of massive hurricanes that slam the Gulf Coast, one electric provider said power may not be restored to some homes until Tuesday.
+More than 500 people were hunkering down at one shelter, but Mayor Sylvester Turner said other warming centers had to be shut down because those locations, too, lost power.

+State officials said soaring demand and cold weather knocking some power stations offline had pushed Texas’ system beyond the limits.

 “This weather event, it’s really unprecedented.
 We all living here know that,” said Dan Woodfin, senior director of system operations at the Electric Reliability Council of Texas.
 He defended preparations made by grid operators and described the demand on the system as record-setting.